-- I. Management of Information Technology.
+- 1. Management of Information Technology.

 - 2. Management Information Systems and Database Management Systems.

-- Evaluation of Software.
+- 3. Evaluation of Software & Hardware.

-- Evaluation of Hardware.
+- E-Business.

-- In-house training/Consultancy services.
+- 5. In-house training/Consultancy services.

-- 6. Networks (including the Internet).
+- 6. Social networks.

-- 7. Advanced Spreadsheets.
-Database, Presentation, Graphics and Desktop Publishing.
+- 7. Advanced Spreadsheets, Database, Presentation, Graphics and Desktop Publishing.

 - 8. Practical Assignments.

 A group theory research project is allocated and the group is required to present their findings in the form of a PowerPoint presentation to their class.
-They also have to provide the notes for their particular section.
+Students also have to provide the notes for their particular section.
 Three evaluations will take place for each group presentation:

 - 1. The individuals within each group will evaluate each other.

 - A class evaluation

-- 3. The lecturer's evaluation
+- The lecturer's evaluation.